Techtonica/curriculum/command-line/command-line-advanced.md

 ### Motivation

-Teach people some handier tools for advanced file searching and processing
+Teach people some handier tools for advanced file searching and processing.The Command line makes the work easier for the coders or the developers.

 ### Objectives